BVonan/OtterFodder/README.md

 # Otter Fodder

-Otter Fodder is a student group projectgit, a dating app designed for students at CSU Monterey Bay.
+Otter Fodder is a student group project.
+It is a dating app designed for students at CSU Monterey Bay.
 It is built using Node.js, HTML, and CSS.

 ## Features